oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/exploration/exploration.md

 ### Objectives

 In this lab, you will:
-* Visualize the logs collected from the OKE Cluster through Dashboards and Widgets.
+* Visualize the data collected from the OKE Cluster through Dashboards.

 ### Prerequisites